timm/tested/docs/onExplain.md

    In Proceedings of the 40th International Conference on Software Engineering: New Ideas and Emerging Results (ICSE-NIER '18).
 Association for Computing Machinery, New York, NY, USA, 53–56. https://doi.org/10.1145/3183399.3183424

-More generally, in SE, there are many available models-as-a-service, not all of which can be   inspected.
-"Model stores" are cloud-based services that charge a fee for using models hidden away behind a firewall (e.g. AWS market-place, and the Wolfram neural net repository.
+More generally, in SE, there are many available models-as-a-service, not all of which can be   inspected
+- "Model stores" are cloud-based services that charge a fee for using models hidden away behind a firewall (e.g. AWS market-place, and the Wolfram neural net repository.
-Adams et al. [^xiu] discusses model stores (also known as  "machine learning as a service"), and warns that  these models  are often low quality   (e.g. if it comes from  a hastily constructed prototype from a Github repository, dropped into a container, and then sold as a cloud-based service).
-Ideally, we use software testing to defend ourselves against potentially low quality models.
-But   model owners may not publish verification results or detailed specifications-- which means standard testing methods are unsure what to test for.
+- Adams et al. [^xiu] discusses model stores (also known as  "machine learning as a service"), and warns that  these models  are often low quality   (e.g. if it comes from  a hastily constructed prototype from a Github repository, dropped into a container, and then sold as a cloud-based service).
+- Ideally, we use software testing to defend ourselves against potentially low quality models.
+- But   model
+owners may not publish verification results or detailed specifications-- which means standard testing methods are unsure what to test for.